James Baskett

-James Franklin Baskett (February 16, 1904 – July 9, 1948) was an American actor who portrayed Uncle Remus, singing the song "Zip-a-Dee-Doo-Dah" in the 1946 Disney feature film Song of the South.

-In recognition of his portrayal of Remus, he was given an Honorary Academy Award in 1948, making him the first Black male performer to receive an Oscar.
+James Franklin Baskett (February 16, 1904 – July 9, 1948) was an American actor who portrayed Uncle Remus in the 1946 Disney feature film Song of the South.
+His performance included singing the song "Zip-a-Dee-Doo-Dah."
+In recognition of his portrayal of Remus, he was given an Honorary Academy Award in 1948.

 Career

 Baskett studied pharmacology as a young man but gave it up to pursue an acting career.
 He first moved to New York City, New York, where he joined up with Bill 'Mr. Bojangles' Robinson.
 Using the name Jimmie Baskette, he appeared with Louis Armstrong on Broadway in the 1929 black musical revue Hot Chocolates and in several all-black New York films, including Harlem is Heaven (1932).

 He later moved to Los Angeles, California, and had a supporting role in the film Straight to Heaven (1939), starring Nina Mae McKinney.
 In 1941 he voiced Fats Crow in the animated Disney film Dumbo, and he also had bit parts in several B movies, including that of Lazarus in Revenge of the Zombies (1943), a porter in The Heavenly Body (1944), and native tribal leader Orbon in Jungle Queen (1945).
 From 1944 until 1948, he was part of the cast of the Amos 'n' Andy Show live radio program as lawyer Gabby Gibson.

 In 1945, he auditioned for a bit part voicing one of the animals in the new Disney feature film Song of the South (1946), based on the Uncle Remus stories by Joel Chandler Harris.
 Walt Disney was impressed with Baskett's talent and hired him on the spot for the lead role of Uncle Remus.
 Baskett was also given the voice role of Brer Fox, one of the film's animated antagonists, and also filled in as the main animated protagonist, Brer Rabbit, in one sequence.
 This was one of the first Hollywood portrayals of a black actor as a non-comic character in a leading role in a film meant for general audiences.

 Baskett was prohibited from attending the film's premiere in Atlanta, Georgia, because Atlanta was racially segregated by law.

 Although Baskett was occasionally criticized for accepting such a "demeaning" role (most of his acting credits were that of African-American stereotypes), his acting was almost universally praised, and columnist Hedda Hopper, along with Walt Disney, was one of the many journalists and personalities who declared that he should receive an Academy Award for his work.
+Baskett defended the film and his character in it, saying, "I believe that certain groups are doing my race more harm in seeking to create dissension, than can ever possibly come out of the Song of the South."

 Academy Honorary Award

 On March 20, 1948, Baskett received an Academy Honorary Award for his performance as Uncle Remus.

-He was the first African-American male actor to win an Academy Award.
+He was the first African-American male actor to earn an Academy Award.
 Additionally, Baskett was the last adult actor to receive an Honorary Oscar for a single performance.